 By building on established skills in asset management and project development, SSE Thermal's vision is to become the leading generator of flexible thermal energy in a zero-carbon world.
-Find out more at www.ssethermal.com.
+SSE owns and operates the existing Peterhead Power Station, which has been operational since 1982.
+Find out more at www.ssethermal.com